We admit PhD students each year, for September, by the PhD Program Committee.

 • How did you hear of our PhD program and school?

 Appraisal Forms: We require three letters endorsing the applicant using the Faculty of Graduate Studies Assessment Report template.
 At least two of these appraisals should be from academics who know the applicant well enough to evaluate their capacity to conduct independent scholarly work.
+This form will be emailed to your referees when you provide their names on the online application form.

 Please note that UVic Graduate Admissions lists that only two letters are required, but the Gustavson School of Business requires three.